Law

 Structured Curriculum for Students Below 2.8

-A student who completes the first semester of study with a cumulative average below 2.8 honor points shall:
+A student who completes the first semester of study with a cumulative GPA average below 2.8 shall:

-• Participate in the first year, second-semester Academic Success Program, and
+• Participate in the first year, second-semester Academic Success Program

-• Complete the following five bar-tested courses: Business Associations; Criminal Procedure 1 or 2; Evidence, Sales; Wills and Trusts, and
+• Complete the following courses: Business Associations; Criminal Procedure 1 or 2; Evidence; Sales; and

 • Complete the 3-credit skills section of Legal Ethics, and